inqs909/csustats/README.md

 The `csustats` R Package contains [learnr](https://rstudio.github.io/learnr/) tutorials for students to complete.
-The package will install the `learnr`, `gradethis`, `readr` and `stringr` packages as well.
+The package will install the `learnr`, `gradethis`, and `learnrhash` packages as well.
 RStudio is required to run the tutorials.
 You can download the latest version of RStudio [here](https://posit.co/download/rstudio-desktop/).

 If there are any questions or there are any errors in the tutorial,